-So, the question becomes: once you’ve set your rules, how do you enforce them?
+So, the question becomes: Once you’ve set your rules, how do you enforce them?

 We spoke with an expert, Marcie Williams, President of Rivergate KW Residential, a property management company specializing in multifamily properties in Florida, North Carolina, and New York.
 They key, she says, is good communication.
 Read on to see what else she had to say.

 We make changes based on what we hear from residents and what’s going on in the market.
-I was overseeing an older property that did not accept pets…we saw that the new competition was accepting dogs, so we changed the rules in that property to accept them, too.
+I was overseeing an older property that did not accept pets… We saw that the new competition was accepting dogs, so we changed the rules in that property to accept them, too.
 It was before social media, but since we felt it was a positive change, we sent out emails and created flyers to let our residents know.
 If there had been negative feedback, we would have encouraged residents to come speak with us directly.
 In that case, we didn’t feel there was a need for a town-hall-style group meeting.
 We might test different approaches on a single property before we roll it out to all our 20 buildings and listings.

-Q: Do you ever use surveys to see what residents want to change?
+Do you ever use surveys to see what residents want to change?

 We do use surveys, but find they’re best for hearing about resident satisfaction as a whole.
 We’re open seven days a week and encourage our residents to come in and share their concerns or thoughts.
 We prefer a more organic approach of one-on-one interactions rather than surveys.

-Q: But do you ever hold town-hall-style meetings to gauge interest in rule changes or new rules?
+Do you ever hold town-hall-style meetings to gauge interest in rule changes or new rules?

 We have had a focus group at different times when we wanted to hear from our residents how we could improve the next community we would be working on or improve certain things within an existing community.
 The discussion might center around what amenities they use or what services they enjoy most.
-For example, what’s trending now: the popularity of custom closets and places where they can put their keys or charge their phones at a charging station.
+For example, what’s trending now: The popularity of custom closets and places where they can put their keys or charge their phones at a charging station.

 7 Habits of Highly Successful Property Managers Guide